instantOS/instantos.github.io/index.md

     details: A keyboard centered workflow can make you much more productive but getting rid of the mouse is not the best thing for everyone.
 ---

-**instantOS** is an Arch Linux based distro that works out of the box but is still aimed at power users.
+**instantOS** is an Arch Linux-based distro that works out of the box but is still aimed at power users.
 Everything is lightning fast, flexible and just works.

 In addition to the usual [Arch packages](https://github.com/instantOS/packages), we also package for the [Nix](https://nixos.org/explore.html) universal package manager (and [NixOS](https://nixos.org)) via **[instantNIX](https://github.com/instantOS/instantNIX/)**.